 Mr Tham Kui Seng (Independent)

-The longest serving Independent Directors since the Company’s initial public offering in 2006, are Mr Chia and Mrs Sam who have served a tenure of approximately eight years.
-Mrs Fang joined as Independent Director in 2008 followed by Mr Chan and Mr Tham in 2012 respectively.
+The longest serving Independent Directors since the Company’s initial public offering in 2006 (“IPO”) are Mr Chia and Mrs Sam who have served on the Board for more than 9 years based on the date of their first appointment.
+Mr Chia was appointed a Director in 2001 and became the Lead Independent Director in 2007 after the IPO whereas Mrs Sam was appointed as an Independent Director in 2004.
+Mrs Fang joined as an Independent Director in 2008 followed by both Mr Chan and Mr Tham in 2012 and Mr Lim in 2014.

 The Company’s Articles require that every Director retires once every three years and that one-third of Directors shall retire and subject themselves to re-election by shareholders at every AGM.
 Directors who are over 70 years of age are subject to annual re-appointment pursuant to the requirements of the Companies Act.
 New directors appointed by the Board during the year shall also submit themselves for re-election at the next AGM.